Skip to Main Content

 Call Number: PZ7.G6548 Arm 2013 - Picture Books

-Since his wildly successful beginnings as a hip clothing designer, Archie is taking some much needed some time off.
+Since his wildly successful beginnings as a hip clothing designer, Archie is taking some much needed time off.
 As he prepares for his vacation at the beach, he packs the usual things.
 But at night he dreams of rain, of snorkeling, and of other fun adventures, convincing him that he'll need to pack everything--just in case!

 The Arrival by

-Call Number: PZ7.7 .T36 AR 2006X - Picture Books
+Call Number: PZ7.7.T36 AR 2006X - Picture Books

 In a heartbreaking parting, a man gives his wife and daughter a last kiss and boards a steamship.
 He's embarking on the most difficult journey.
 He's leaving home to build a better future for his family.
 In this wordless graphic novel, Shaun Tan captures the immigrant experience through clear, mesmerizing images.
 The reader enters a strange new world, participating in the main character's isolation and ultimately his joy.